Is 3DMark compatible with Windows 10?

 - 3DMark Ice Storm - powerful mobile devices (in 2013)

 For testing modern gaming PCs we recommend using 3DMark Sky Diver or 3DMark Fire Strike rather than 3DMark06, since such systems will almost certainly support DirectX 11.
 3DMark Ice Storm is the ideal modern benchmark for DirectX 9 compatible mobile devices such as tablets, netbooks, ultra-portable notebooks and entry-level PCs.
 Scores from 3DMark06 and 3DMark Ice Storm cannot be directly compared.

-My benchmark score from 3DMark Ice Storm fluctuates wildly between runs.
+My 3DMark Ice Storm or 3DMark Cloud Gate score fluctuates wildly between runs.
 Is something wrong?